 The silhouette or Cricut software will find the solid outer back line and trace around it.

-6. MAKE YOUR TIN CAN VASE
+MAKE YOUR RECYCLED TIN CAN VASE

 Here is where you have an option, you don’t have to make a tin can vase and glue the borders to the can.
 You can indeed use a different container!
 You can even use a glass vase that you paint up pretty, it just needs to be a vessel to hold your floral arrangement, take creative license here if you want!